tomasblohm/mule-module-requester/README.md

 WELCOME
 =======
 The goal of this module to enable the request of a resource at any point in a flow.
-This resource can be a file, a message (from VM, JMS, AMQP, etc.), an e-mail, etc. It's intended for resources than originally can only requested by message sources.
+This resource can be a file, a message (from VM, JMS, AMQP, etc.), an e-mail, etc. It's intended for resources that originally can only requested by message sources.

 Some of its common use cases are: